Termux

-Termux is a free and open source terminal emulator for Android which allows for running a Linux environment on an Android device.
-In addition, various software can be installed through the application's package manager.

-Termux installs a minimal base system automatically; additional packages are available using its package manager.
+Termux is a free and open-source terminal emulator for Android which allows for running a Linux environment on an Android device.
+Termux installs a minimal base system automatically; additional packages are available using its package manager, based on Debian's.

-Most commands available in Linux are accessible, as well as built-in Bash commands.
-There are also several other shells available, such as Zsh and tcsh.
+Most commands available in Linux are accessible in Termux, as well as built-in Bash commands.
+There are several other shells available, such as Zsh and tcsh.

 Overview

 Packages are cross-compiled with Android NDK and have compatibility patches to get them working on Android.
 Since all files are installed in the application directory, rooting is not required.

 There are more than one thousand packages available, and users can submit requests for new ones.

-Alternatively, packages can be compiled from source as Termux supports a variety of build tools including CMake, Meson, GNU Autotools, as well as compilers for C++, Rust, Go, Swift and several others.
+Alternatively, packages can be compiled from source, as Termux supports a variety of build tools including CMake, Meson, GNU Autotools, as well as compilers for C++, Rust, Go, Swift, and other programming languages.

-Termux can also install interpreters for languages like Ruby, Python, JavaScript, etc.
+Termux can also install interpreters for languages like Ruby, Python, and JavaScript.

 Terminal-based text editors such as Emacs and Vim can be installed.
 It is also possible to execute GUI applications in Termux by using a VNC server and installing a desktop environment (Xfce, LXQt, MATE) or window manager.

+Another popular use case for Termux is its ability to run containers of various Linux distributions which would normally use the chroot command without requiring root privileges by using PRoot.
+This provides access to many more packages through the package manager of the distribution of choice than would directly be accessible in Termux, though popular application container formats such as Flatpak and Snap cannot be used without root access as they require filesystem mounting permissions.

 User interface

 Termux's user interface is fairly simple, only displaying the extra keys row and the terminal output.
-Color scheme and font can be changed through Termux:Styling.
+Color scheme and font can be changed through Termux: Styling.

 The extra-keys row can also be customized.
 Users can add more function keys and controls by editing ~/.termux/termux.properties.

 Termux has mouse/touch support which can be used to interact with programs such as htop and other ncurses-based applications.
 Scrolling is done by swiping up or down in the terminal buffer.